The Best Kids Backpacks For Travel (For Younger Kids) 2023

-Even though some of these mini backpacks are tiny and don’t hold much, they will still count towards your carry-on allowance and you may not want to waste that allowance depending on the type of trip you are taking.
+Even though some of these mini backpacks for kids are tiny and don’t hold much, they will still count towards your carry-on allowance and you may not want to waste that allowance depending on the type of trip you are taking.

 Sometimes we don’t check luggage in if the airline charges for it.
 We maximise our hand luggage allowance instead.
 See our tips on packing for a family holiday.
 We like to travel light.

 When we travel with the kids, this means taking four bags of roughly 55cm x 25cm x 25cm (or 22 in x 18 in x 10 in) and usually around 8 to 10 kg.
 Just be aware that the dimensions change depending on the airline.
 You can check here for the cabin baggage policy of over 150 airlines.